Szymonexis/Python-Sudoku-Solver/README.md

 # Python-Sudoku-Solver

-Sudoku solver which uses a Backtracking algorithm to create and provide solution for the sudoku grid
+Sudoku solver which uses a Backtracking algorithm to create and provide solution for the sudoku grid.<br>
-<pr>Created using info from Wikipedia and various tutorials and explanations on YT
+Created using info from Wikipedia and various tutorials and explanations on YT.
 <hr></hr>

 Backtracking is a general algorithm for finding all (or some) solutions to some computational problems, notably constraint satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.